How much does a dermatologist cost?

 - Steroid injection: Your skin care provider may recommend a cortisone steroid injection for severe cystic acne.
 Cortisone steroids can help reduce inflammation and shrink the size of a painful cyst.
 The doctor performing this procedure will inject the steroid directly into the cyst, and you may experience skin thinning and discoloration where the shot was administered.
 However, cortisone steroid injections can help rapidly improve the skin’s condition and lessen the pain associated with severe cystic acne.
 Sometimes over-the-counter medication and self-care just won’t do the trick with severe acne.
 If you are experiencing persistent breakouts, you may want to speak with a skin care provider or dermatologist to determine if prescription medication might be right for you.

-Dermatology visits can cost anywhere from $20-$200, depending on your insurance status, the facility providing the care, and the type of skin care you are receiving.
+Dermatology visits can cost anywhere from $30-$250, depending on your insurance status, whether or not the visit is virtual or in-person, the facility providing the care, and the type of skin care you are receiving.
 Individuals who are underinsured or uninsured may have to pay for the majority - or all - of their health care costs out-of-pocket.
-According to a recent study by Cutis, the average cost of a dermatology visit without insurance was $221.
+According to a recent study by Cutis, the average cost of a in-person dermatology visit without insurance was $221.
+On Sesame, the average virtual dermatology consult is $70, while the average cost of an in-person virtual consult is $155.

 Sesame offers low-cost, convenient dermatology consultations across the U.S. Below are price ranges for dermatology consultations offered by providers on Sesame.
 In most cases, these prices are considerably lower than what you’ll find through insurance networks.
 Plus, our prices are one-time fees charged at the appointment booking.
 This means that you won’t get any surprise bills or hidden fees after you receive care.
 If follow-up care is needed, Sesame will reach out to you regarding next steps.